An 8th generation Northern Michigan resident who is fighting for you.

 As a lifelong Northern Michigan resident and active member of his community, Lee Chatfield knows exactly what issues people care about, and he has the energy and courage to fight for those shared values.

-Chatfield, of Levering, is currently serving his fifth year in the Michigan House of Representatives and proudly represents the people of Cheboygan, Chippewa, Emmet and Mackinac counties.
+Chatfield, of Levering, is currently serving his sixth year in the Michigan House of Representatives and proudly represents the people of Cheboygan, Chippewa, Emmet and Mackinac counties.

 The same work ethic he learned from his parents, Betty and Rusty Chatfield, and as an athlete and coach, also helped him become one of the youngest ever Speakers in Michigan history.
 Serving in this leadership position allows him to make an even greater impact for Northern Michigan and the Upper Peninsula.